-Rent for one Sandalwood Lot is \$220.
+Rent for one Sandalwood Lot is \$275 (including GST).
 Second and subsequent Rent charged will also escalate at a fixed rate of 3% per annum through the life of the Project.

 Rent is payable from Year 1 (i.e. the year after the Establishment Period) to Year 12 (i.e. payable for 12 years in total).